swisstxt/ansible-role-letsencrypt/README.md

 * letsencrypt_config_dir: The destination folder for config, certificates and keys.
 Default: /etc/letsencrypt
 * letsencrypt_work_dir: The certificate generator temp directory.
 Default: /var/lib/letsencrypt
 * letsencrypt_log_dir: Where to put log files.
 Default: /var/log/letsencrypt
+* letsencrypt_verify_tls: Use TLS when verifying certificates.
+May not always work when traffic goes through a proxy.
+Default: yes
 * letsencrypt_listen: Specify the builtin web server port.
 Required for domain verification.
 Can also be overriden per certificate.
 Default: 443
 * letsencrypt_cron: Set to false to disable creation of a cron job.
 Default: true
 * letsencrypt_email: Specify the admin contact email address for this domain.
 Default: none; must be specified